LordWeeabob/RobinHUD/Readme.md

 **b4stian** - Also used some parts as a base.

-**Kolorblind** - Highlander teammate & friend who gave me insight on making the hud more colorblind friendly.
+**Kolorblind** - Highlander teammate & friend who gave me insight on making the hud more colorblind friendly and beta testing the hud on 16x10 resolutions.